 Be honest about the team environment

 If you want to assess for culture fit, the first thing you need to do is look at the existing culture and communicate it authentically.
 If you go and look at the company values section of most large firms’ official website, they seem like the best places to work in the world.
 Go compare that with the reviews left by their employees on Glassdoor.
 They are very rarely aligned.
-Even institute like great places to work show employee engagement scores at least 5% lower than the companies own official data.
-You need to be authentic about what your team culture truly is.
-Do not talk about flexible working if no one in your team was allowed to do this until there was a global pandemic!
+Even institutes like ‘great places to work’ show employee engagement scores at least 5% lower than the companies own official data.
+So, you need to be authentic about what your team culture truly is.
+Do not talk about flexible working if no one in your team was allowed to do this until there was a global pandemic and management are now trying to bring folks back to the office full time!
 By trying to show anything except your authentic self, you are going to attract people who are aligned to a culture that does not exist.
 This is going to result in misalignment and attrition.

 What is your management style?

 If you are hiring someone to work for you, they need to be aligned to your management style.
 If you are a horrible micro-manager, you need to be clear about that up front.
 If you want to be copied into every email, and updated on everything as it happens, that is OK.
-If it is truly who you are, you cannot change that.
+If it is truly who you are, you cannot change that although it is going to hurt your ability to lead long term.
 But you need to articulate this in the interview and understand how the candidate has previously been managed.
 If the potential hire is used to having a high degree of autonomy, and only checks in once every month or quarter to provide an update, they are not going to be successful working for you.
 Likewise, if you are completely hands off with your team, the applicant that checks with their boss before doing every task is going to drive you insane.
 So be honest about your approach to management and ensure it is aligned to your potential hires preferred management style.

 As a leader, do you delegate authority?
 Some people do, others refuse to.
 If you are used to letting your team take the initiative and you trust them to make the right decision, then whoever you hire needs to be able to demonstrate they can work in this way.
 If you are in the opposite camp and the idea of a team member doing something without your permission causes you to panic, then you need to make sure they are ok with that too.
 The easiest way to do this is to ask them to show you where they have taken the initiative to solve a problem without being asked to do so in a previous role.
 Depending on your outlook, the answer will tell you all you need to know.